remoteintech/remote-jobs/company-profiles/fingerprintjs.md

 ## How to apply

-See https://angel.co/company/fpjs for the list of jobs.
+See http://careers.fingerprintjs.com or https://angel.co/company/fpjs for the list of jobs.
 Every job page tells how to apply.